 The Maternity Social allows expecting parents the opportunity to discuss any last minute questions/concerns, tour the birthing rooms, and complete hospital pre-registration.
 An evening filled with valuable information, refreshments, and prizes.Free registration is for 2 people only. $5.00 per person for additional attendees to be paid at door.
 Event is not appropriate for children.
 Please find a babysitter so you can come and learn the information you need to know.

-Hospital pre-registration begins at 5:30 pm at admissions near main entrance.
+Hospital pre-registration begins at 5:45 pm in the Pebble Creek classroom near the main entranceu.
 Please bring insurance information.
-Registration usually takes about 10-15 minutes, so don't come late or you will miss some of the class.
-Class will begin at 6 pm in the Pebble Creek classroom.
+Registration usually takes about 10-15 minutes and class will begin at 6 pm.

 This class is designed for boys and girls at least 11 years old, and teaches how to safely care for children they babysit and how to be safe without an adult nearby.
 The class includes guest speakers from the police department and fire department.
 Course topics include babysitting basics, safety, discipline, basic first aid, CPR and much more!
 Piizza lunch and snacks are provided.
 All participants receive a backpack full of course materials and basic supplies for babysitting.